GXYM/TextBPN-Plus-Plus/README.md

 ## Prerequisites
-  python >= 3.7 ;
+  Python 3.8 – 3.12;
-  PyTorch >= 1.7.0;
+  PyTorch >= 2.1 (validated with 2.9.0);
-  Numpy >=1.2.0;
-  CUDA >=11.1;
+  TorchVision matching the PyTorch release;
+  NumPy >=1.20;
+  CUDA toolkit >=11.8 (tested with CUDA 12.x);
   GCC >=10.0;
   *opencv-python < 4.5.0*
-  NVIDIA GPU(2080 or 3090);
+  NVIDIA GPU (Turing/Volta class or newer);

-  NOTE: We tested the code in the environment of Arch Linux+Python3.9 and  Ubuntu20.04+Python3.8.
-In different environments, the code needs to be adjusted slightly, and there is little difference in performance (not significant, so it can be ignored).
-Most of our experiments are mainly in Arch Linux + Python3.9.
+  NOTE: We currently validate builds on Arch Linux + Python 3.9 and Ubuntu 20.04/22.04 with Python 3.10–3.12, using PyTorch 2.9.0 and CUDA 12.x.
+Other environments may require minor adjustments but should behave similarly in performance.

 ## Makefile